abrhambas01/papeer-repo/readme.md

 2. Mysql - server..
 3. Laravel - PHP Framework visit [Laravel Framework Website](https://laravel.com/).
 4. Laragon / Xampp /
-5. Also make sure you have bash like terminal install git bash / cmder for this.
+5. Also make sure you have bash like terminal install git bash / cmder for this for windows
-5. Create an algolia account and put all the necessary credentials in the .env file..
-6. Setup also a mailtrap account.
-7. NPM / Yarn
+6. NPM / Yarn

 ## Installation